-Sharing an Ecosystem -

-You are camping within wildlife habitat
+Sharing an ecosystem You are camping within wildlife habitat

 Animals rely on every part of this landscape for their survival.
-Their travel routes, natural food sources, mating grounds, and resting sites don't necessarily stop at the campground boundary!
+Their travel routes, natural food sources, mating grounds and resting sites don't necessarily stop at the campground boundary!
 This means you may encounter wildlife at any time.

-Be aware of your surroundings, especially at dusk and dawn, or in densely vegetated areas.
-Surprising a bear that is busy feeding on natural food such as berries, for example, can be dangerous.
+Be aware of your surroundings, especially at dusk and dawn or in densely vegetated areas.
+Surprising a bear that is busy feeding on natural food such as berries can be very dangerous!